ratul9052/ratuldas.github.io/content/authors/admin/_index.md

 ## About

-Ratul Das is a mechanical engineering graduate with a strong focus on computational science and simulation.
-His research interests span fluid mechanics, heat transfer, and numerical methods, including CFD, FEA, and physics-informed neural networks.
-Ratul has worked on projects involving heat exchanger simulations and machine learning applications in object detection.
-He is also passionate about merging his technical skills with creativity, balancing his love for sketching, playing the flute, and cajon drums.
-Currently, he is developing a software tool to showcase his computational science expertise.
+Ratul Das is a mechanical engineering graduate focused on scientific computing.
+His work spans fluid mechanics, heat transfer, numerical methods, and scientific machine learning, with experience in projects ranging from heat-exchanger and airfoil simulations to deploying machine-learning models for object detection.
+He’s also eager to expand into dynamical systems and control as well as materials, exploring how scientific computing can model complex real-world phenomena.

+Beyond engineering, he was engaged in the arts, including sketching, flute, and cajon, and has volunteered in both technical and cultural university clubs.
+Ratul has also gained hands-on industrial experience during his trainee roles in power and fertilizer plants, learning how real-world systems behave beyond theory.
+At his core, he enjoys visual learning, building models, and using computation as a way to explore the physical world.